Health confirms 1st monkeypox death in Brazil

 According to the most recent bulletin from the ministry, 1,066 cases of the disease were registered in the country, most of them in São Paulo and Rio de Janeiro.
 The ministry is treating the disease as an outbreak, the first stage in the evolution of contagion, before epidemic and pandemic.
 The outbreak happens when there is a sudden increase in the number of cases of a disease in a specific region, greater than expected by the authorities.

+The Secretary of Health Surveillance, Arnaldo Medeiros, said that the folder understood that it needed to increase the alert level for the disease.
+“The first cases were imported, they had a clear relationship with travel to countries with an active outbreak, but today in Brazil, we have community transmission.
+There the great importance of people, when they feel any symptom, seek a Basic Health Unit”, he said.

-In a note, the agency said that controlling the disease is a priority and will set up a group to coordinate the response, with the participation of several health institutions, such as Conass (National Council of Health Secretaries), Conasems (National Council of Secretaries of Health Departments), Anvisa (National Health Surveillance Agency) and PAHO, the WHO arm in the Americas.
+The Ministry said yesterday that it will set up a group to coordinate the response, with the participation of several health institutions, such as Conass (National Council of Health Secretaries), Conasems (National Council of Municipal Health Secretaries), Anvisa (National Health Health Surveillance) and PAHO, the WHO arm in the Americas.

-There is still no vaccine available for the disease in the country, but the Ministry of Health says it is negotiating the acquisition.
-“The ministry has been looking for quick alternatives for the acquisition of the vaccine and articulated with PAHO/WHO the negotiations for the acquisition of the immunizing agent.
+There is still no vaccine available for the disease in the country, but the ministry says it is negotiating the purchase.
+“The ministry has sought quick alternatives for vaccine acquisition and has articulated with PAHO/WHO the negotiations for the acquisition of the immunizer.
 In this way, the National Immunization Program (PNI) will be able to define the best immunization strategy for Brazil”, he said. in note.

 See the number of cases by state: